 Virginia Quit Claim Deed Form

-As far as legal forms go, the Virginia Quit Claim Deed is a relatively basic document that outlines an agreement for a Grantor to hand over their interest in a property to a Grantee.
-While there are no legal restrictions against strangers using this agreement, buyers (i.e., Grantees) are cautioned against entering into one with sellers (i.e., Grantor) they are unfamiliar with.
+The Virginia Quit Claim Deed is a relatively basic document that outlines an agreement for a Grantor (property owner) to hand over their interest in a property to one (1) or more Grantee(s) (the party that receives the property).
+While there are no legal restrictions against strangers using the agreement, Grantees are cautioned against entering into one unless they both personally know and trust the Grantor.
 The reason being that there is absolutely no buyer protection they can fall back on if they receive less interest than they were expecting—or none at all.
-This could happen if the Grantor either maliciously or accidentally asserts that they have interest which, in actual fact, they do not have.
+This could happen if the Grantor either maliciously or accidentally asserts that they have interest, which in fact, they do not have.
 The easiest way for the Grantee to prevent this from happening is to undertake a title search.

-Laws: Code of Virginia, Title 55.1: “Property and Conveyances”
+Laws: Title 55.1: “Property and Conveyances”

 Recording Standards: Certain standards must be met for a Virginia Quit Claim Deed to be valid for recording.
 The Library of Virginia has a set of recording standards that must be followed.
 The standards relate to such matters as the quality of the paper, the ink used, and the margins in the document.
 In addition to the state requirements, each county may also have their own set of standards that must be followed.

 Cover Sheet (§ 17.1-227.1): Depending on the requirements of each county or city, a cover sheet may be required when the deed is presented for recording.